-Dr. John Haasis is dedicated to providing non-surgical pain relief to common injuries and hip pain.
+Dr. Haasis is dedicated to providing non-surgical pain relief to common injuries and hip pain.
 In short: he gets patients moving again.
-Dr. Haasis is proud to serve the needs of Greenville, Spartanburg, Columbia, and Anderson, South Carolina, as well as Asheville and Gastonia, North Carolina.
+Dr. Haasis is proud to serve the needs of Greenville, Spartanburg, Columbia, and Anderson, South Carolina, as well as Asheville, North Carolina.
 Contact one of our six locations online or call (864) 775-5682 to request a stem cell consultation.

 How to Heal Hip Injuries

 Hip injury treatment can put a spring in your step and add years to your vitality.
 Limited mobility of the hips shouldn’t be something you simply take sitting down.
 The hips are a major factor of mobility, so when the hip’s range of motion is limited, it can be frustrating.
 When gone unchecked, hip pain can escalate from uncomfortable to painful.
 But many people aren’t quite ready to undergo hip surgery or hip replacement.
 That is why stem cell treatment is the ideal regenerative approach for alleviating hip injuries.

 Hip stem cell treatment is a straightforward procedure.
 Dr. Haasis uses allograft cells that are exhaustively screened for safety and effectiveness.
 These cells are skillfully injected into specific points on the hip that require the most attention.

 Once the undifferentiated cells are introduced to the hip area, they can quickly evolve into ligament, muscle, or other specialized cells.
 Your body will dictate the ways in which your implanted stem cells will respond to the injury or pain that needs addressing.
 For example, if you are suffering from tendonitis, your stem cells will detect the need for healthy new tendon cells and mature accordingly.